 CHICAGO – The Public Library Association (PLA) has just announced a new contest for two library professionals to win their way to the PLA 2014 Conference, March 11-15, in Indianapolis.
 The contest requires participants to submit a 60-second (or less) video telling PLA why they want to attend PLA 2014.
 Two winners will receive a free registration, four nights hotel, and up to $500 reimbursement for travel to and from the conference.

-CHICAGO — Through the generosity of sponsors, the Public Library Association (PLA) is offering nine awards/grants designed to highlight the best in public library service and to honor those bringing innovation, creativity and dedication to public libraries.
-Many of the awards include an honorarium; please visit the website for details on each award and nominate your colleague or library through Dec.
-1, 2012.
+CHICAGO — The Public Library Association (PLA) award nomination deadline is Dec.
+2, 2013.
+There are nine awards/grants to choose from that highlight the best in public library service and honor those bringing innovation, creativity and dedication to public libraries.
+Many of the awards include an honorarium provided through the generosity of our sponsors.
+Please visit the website for details on each award and nominate yourself, your colleague or library.